-How to use exfoliation for the treatment of physical depressed acne scars?
+How to use exfoliation for the treatment of depressed acne scars?

-Using particle scrubs or electric spin brushes is not a good idea for people with physical scars.
-If damages the skin protective barrier layer, can cause more dark spots and more acne breakouts.
+Using particle scrubs or electric spin brushes is not good for people with physical scars.
+It can cause more dark spots and more acne breakouts if it damages the skin's protective barrier layer.
 The correct way to exfoliate the skin is with several well-researched topical agents; retinol and alpha and beta hydroxy acids.
 (AHA/BHA).

 Alpha and beta hydroxy acids are also effective peeling agents for the epidermis.
-Having said that, AHAs and BHAs will not have the same effect as retinol for the dermis and will not help with collagen production, physical scars of fine wrinkles.
+Having said that, AHAs and BHAs will not have the same effect as retinol for the dermis and will not help with collagen production and depressed scars or fine wrinkles.

 What is the effect of silicone gel on scars?

 There are multiple silicon gels on the market claiming to help with scars.
 Silicone gel or silicone sheets can sometimes help with hypertrophic, raised scars.
-Unfortunately, silicon gels do not affect the skin's deeper layer and will not help with physical depressed acne scars.
-A better choice for depressed scars will be dimethicone, a type of silicon used in a high-end moisturizing cream.
-Dimethicone will not be as effective as retinol or niacinamide but would help make the skin smoothers and reduce the appearance and feel of depressed scars.
+Unfortunately, silicon gels do not affect the skin's deeper layer and will not help depressed acne scars.
+A better choice for depressed scars is dimethicone, a type of silicon used in a high-end moisturizing cream.
+Dimethicone will not be as effective as retinol or niacinamide but would help make the skin smoothers and reduce the appearance of depressed scars.

 Anti-scar clay masks